dalonlobo/Eng-Kan-LSTM-translate/report.md

 6. Use data augmentation, to make the model more robust for changes in images
 7. Final best model found after hyper parameter tuning, that performed best.
 8. Used the trained model for prediction on my facial expressions and converted those expressions to emojis.
+9. Plot feature maps of each layer of CNN and analyse the maps.
-9. System challenges faced during the model training and mitigated it with different approaches.
+10. System challenges faced during the model training and mitigated it with different approaches.
-10. Accessed a new dataset for machine translation task and explored various NLP techniques.
+11. Accessed a new dataset for machine translation task and explored various NLP techniques.
-11. Perform machine translation using Simple RNN and analyse results.
+12. Perform machine translation using Simple RNN and analyse results.
-12. Perform machine translation using GRU using embeddings as input and without embeddings as input and compare results.
+13. Perform machine translation using GRU using embeddings as input and without embeddings as input and compare results.
-13. Perform machine translation using LSTM and analyse results.
+14. Perform machine translation using LSTM and analyse results.
-14. Conclusions on trying different variations of RNNs on machine translation task.
+15. Conclusions on trying different variations of RNNs on machine translation task.

 # Q2.
 Dataset Description